Relation between $f$-vectors and $d$-vectors in cluster algebras of finite type or rank 2: Introduction and main theorems

 Therefore, we have

 \end{example}

-Next, to define classes of cluster algebras which we deal with in this paper, we define non-labeled seeds according to \cite{fziv}.
-For a cluster pattern $v\mapsto \Sigma_v$, we introduce the followng equivalence relations of labeled seeds: We say that and
+Next, in order to define classes of cluster algebras which we deal with in this paper, we define non-labeled seeds according to \cite{fziv}.
+For a cluster pattern $v\mapsto \Sigma_v$, we introduce the following equivalence relations of labeled seeds: we say that and

 are \emph{equivalent} if there exists a permutation~$\sigma$ of indices~$1, \dots, n$ such that